-Insert an audio CD into the CD-ROM drive on your computer, and then open Windows Media Center.
+Insert an audio CD into the CD-ROM drive on your computer.
+The CD will start playing automatically.

-In the Copy CD dialog box, click Yes to rip the tracks to your computer.
-The ripped music tracks are automatically added to your music library.
+In the Rip CD dialog box, click Yes to rip the tracks to your computer.
+The ripped music files are automatically added to your Music library.

-When you insert an audio CD, it may start playing or ripping automatically depending on your AutoPlay settings.
-See Change AutoPlay settings for more information.
+When you insert an audio CD, it might start playing or ripping automatically depending on your AutoPlay settings.
+For more information, see Change AutoPlay settings.